Bridge Piercing Guide – All You Need to Know

 Bridge Piercing Healing and Aftercare

 While the bridge piercing is quick and easy to get done, there is an advanced risk of jewelry rejection.
 This is due to the fact that it’s rather difficult to pierce the bridge of the nose deeply enough in order to avoid rejection, so it lies just under the skin.
-Therefore, the body recognizes it as a foreign object and naturally tries to push it out.
-If this happens, it can cause tissue damage, resulting in scarring so before you get this piercing done, you may want to give it some thought.

 The bridge piercing takes from 8 to 12 weeks to heal, but internal healing could take much longer.
 The healing process depends on your aftercare practices, so make sure you follow the rules of aftercare that your piercer tells you as accurately as you can.